 This document also contains data on Antofagasta's Scope 1, 2 and 3 emissions.
 Some of this data is based on estimates, assumptions and uncertainties.
 Scope 1 and 2 emissions data relates to emissions from Antofagasta's own activities (including supplied power) and is generally easier for Antofagasta to gather than Scope 3 emissions data.
 Scope 3 emissions relate to other organisations' emissions and is therefore subject to a range of additional uncertainties, including that: data used to model carbon emissions is typically industry-standard data or estimates rather than relating to individual suppliers; and may not cover all products and markets.
-In addition, international standards and protocols relating to Scope 1, 2, and 3 emissions calculations and categorisations also This document does not contain or comprise profit forecasts, incontinue to evolve, as do accepted norms regarding terminology such as carbon neutrality and net zero which may affect the emissions data Antofagasta reports.
+In addition, international standards and protocols relating to continue to evolve, as do accepted norms regarding terminology such as carbon neutrality and net zero which may affect the emissions data Antofagasta reports.
 As Scope 3 emissions data improves, shifting over time from generic modelled data to more specific data, the data reported in this document is likely to evolve.